Wariha-Asim/Calculator/README.md

 A simple, user-friendly calculator built with HTML, CSS, and JavaScript.
 This calculator performs basic arithmetic operations and supports keyboard and button inputs.

 # Features
-Basic Operations: Addition, subtraction, multiplication, and division.
-Clear and Delete: Reset the calculator or delete the last entry.
+Basic Operations: Addition, subtraction, multiplication, and division Clear and Delete: Reset the calculator or delete the last entry.
 Decimal Support: Allows the use of decimal points in calculations.
 Responsive Design: Works well on various screen sizes.